OSSFE/OSSFE_2026/registration.md

 If you have any questions regarding the registration process, feel free to reach out to us at ossfecontact@gmail.com.

+# Sponsored student registrations

+We have a limited number of free admissions for students thanks to our sponsors.

+If you are interested in a chance to win a ticket please fill in [this form](https://docs.google.com/forms/d/e/1FAIpQLScOLtUfAEncQ6C0y8faCQozXPy0RxdpBmraPdY_0gATkq612g/viewform?usp=dialog)

 # Local Accommodation